echogarden-project/echogarden/docs/Options.md

 * `alignment`: prefix to provide custom options for alignment.
 Options detailed in section for alignment
 * `languageDetection`: prefix to provide custom options for language detection.
 Options detailed in section for speech language detection

+**Subtitles**
+* `subtitles.maxLineCount`: maximum number of lines per cue.
+Defaults to `2`
+* `subtitles.maxLineWidth`: maximum characters in a line.
+Defaults to `42`
+* `subtitles.minWordsInLine`: minimum number of words in a line, such that a line break to be added.
+Defaults to `4`
+* `subtitles.maxAddedDuration`: maximum extra time (in seconds) that may be added after a cue's speech end time.
+This also ensures that very short-duration segments aren't shown in a flash.
+Defaults to `3`

 **Whisper**:
 * `whisper.model`: selects which Whisper model to use.
 Can be `tiny`, `tiny.en`, `base`, `base.en`, `small`, `small.en`, `medium`, `medium.en`, `large` (same as `large-v2`), `large-v1`, `large-v2`.
 Defaults to `tiny`
 * `whisper.temperature`: temperature setting for the text decoder.
 Impacts amount of randomization for token selection.
 It is recommended to leave at `0.1` (close to no randomization - almost always chooses the top ranked token) or choose a relatively low value (about `0.25` or lower) for best results.
 Defaults to `0.1`